isomerpages/moe-yuhuasec/_our-curriculum/CCE/Sexuality Education.md

 <p>11.&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children out
 of the <strong>Sexuality Education lessons</strong> need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable here.
+This form will be communicated to parents at the start of the year and is also downloadable .
 The completed form AnnexA is to be submitted by 25/01/2024.</p>
 <p>12.&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children out
 of the <strong><em>eTeens</em> programme</strong> need to complete an opt-out